 Sustainability is central to everything we do at Graffiti Earth.
-Graffiti Earth focuses on being more environmentally conscious in every way it can from the ingredients it utilizes tthe materials used throughout the restaurant.
+Graffiti Earth focuses on being more environmentally-conscious in everything from the ingredients we utilize to the physical materials used throughout the restaurant.
 Just how are we sustainable?

 Graffiti Earth’s menu emphasizes sustainability by giving plant-based dishes center stage while using smaller amounts of meat and seafood in ways that maximize flavor.
 Most importantly, it works with “ugly” produce that would otherwise go to waste because of minor (and non-flavor-affecting) aesthetic flaws, and underutilized seafood, like broken scallops, that can be caught without damaging ecosystems.

 Some of the menu’s dishes that reflect this philosophy include Graffiti Earth’s Shitake Panna Cotta with Long Pepper Squid.
 Here, Chef Mehta uses one of his favorite cooking methods of ‘stretching’ a small amount of animal protein adding layers of flavor and texture to the dish.
 The dish relies heavily on mushrooms, which require very little water and are one of the most sustainable vegetables available giving the dish texture and richness.
 Shitake mushrooms take center stage in the panna cotta that’s rimmed by long peppers and marinated squid, sourced by Sea to Table.
 In Mehta’s Malbec Mole Duck with Pepper Seaweed Pasta, he includes highly sustainable and nutritious seaweed, sourced by GreenWave.
 Korean chile seared duck breast combine in a rich and flavorful Mexican-style mole sauce enhanced with red wine.
 The Garlic Coconut Soup with Chickpea Caviar is made with veggie scraps.